Rishthegreat/Notes/School/APUSH.md

 - The gulf war
 - GI bill
 - After revolutionary war, republican motherhood was more common.
 After WW1 and WW2 it is more different
+- Supreme court cases to know
+	- Marbury v Madison 1803 judicial review
+	- Marshall court, expansion of power
+	- Dred Scot 1857 rights of dred scot as a slave
+	-